Triumvirate

 A triumvirate (triumvirātus) or a triarchy is a political institution ruled or dominated by three individuals, known as triumvirs (triumviri).
 The arrangement can be formal or informal.
 Though the three leaders in a triumvirate are notionally equal, the actual distribution of power may vary.

-The term can also be used to describe a state with three different military leaders who all claim to be the sole leader.
+Informally, the term "triumvirate" may be used for any association of three.

+Under the influence of the Soviet Union, the term troika (Russian: for "group of three") may be used for "triumvirate".